CarlMurray/flyUX-pp4/README.md

 <details>

 1. When styling the flight search result cards, there was some difficulty in adding a transition to animate the expansion of the card when clicked, to show the fares.
-It was found that it is not possible to transition from `display:hidden`, nor is it possible to transition from heigh:0 to height:auto.
+It was found that it is not possible to transition from `display:hidden`, nor is it possible to transition from `height:0` to `height:auto`.
 A workaround was implemented by setting `max-height:0` with `overflow:hidden` then using JavaScript to add `max-height:100rem` (or any other large value) along with `transition:all` to animate the card expansion and collapse.
 2. The "alternate date selector" on the flight results page works by sending an AJAX request (via htmx) when an alternate date is clicked, and responding with HTML with the new flight data for the given date.
 When the new HTML is loaded from the response, the click event listeners need to be re-attached to the new flight card elements so that they expand when clicked, to show the fares.
 However, when initially trying to implement this re-attachment, an issue arose where the flight cards would not expand every second time an alternate date was selected.
 Following some troubleshooting, it was found that the click event listeners were compounding, thus negating each other (i.e. as if a user clicked the card twice in rapid succession).
 Using `console.log` and Chrome Dev Tools for debugging enabled me to see which events were firing so that the issue could be identified and solved by defining the click handler function outside of the event listner function.
 [Relevant Stack Overflow thread.](https://stackoverflow.com/questions/41720943/rebind-javascript-events-and-addeventlistener-fires-twice)
 3. The `Flight`s table contains 90,000 rows of data and when implementing the `Booking`s CRUD functionality, there were severe issues experienced particularly in the admin panel when trying to view/edit `Booking`s which resulted in indefinite loading times as the `Flight`s data was loaded.
 Django has a number of built-in solutions for this issue and a solution was implemented by defining `search_fields` and `autocomplete_fields` in the `ModelAdmin` configurations for the `Flight` and `Booking` models.
 [Django Documentation Reference](https://docs.djangoproject.com/en/4.2/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields)
 4. When testing the site on mobile, a bug was identified where the date input field placeholder text would not display.
 Following some research and troubleshooting, it was found that this is a known issue with Flatpickr and a workaround was found as [referenced in this JSfiddle](https://jsfiddle.net/Sova12309/7bmpy9jc/9/).